a

 A similar view was expressed by the Global Commission on Drug Policy (GCDP), when president Trump presented a revamped US war on drugs at the 2018 opening of the 73rd United Nations General Assembly.
 Said the Global Commisssion, “Attempts to eradicate drug supply and use through prohibition-based repressive measures against people who use drugs have proved expensive and counterproductive for more than 50 years.
 The U.S. government, which tried and abandoned alcohol prohibition, and now faces an unprecedented opioid crisis, should know better than anyone.”

 Other UN-member countries are no longer concerned with outdated and deleterious goals when they develop drug control policy.
 Those Preamble-guiding objectives are viewed as out-of-date excuses and have become a travesty.
 Health and welfare concerns are not weighed by the Vienna crime fighters; to maintain the logic of the UN's system, they demand adherence to the rules and punishment for violation.
-Following the US example - to fake it until you make it - the worst outcomes seemingly become the best proof of the succes of this policy: like statistics on deaths, incarcerations and homelessness.
+Following the US example - to fake it until you make it - the worst outcomes seemingly become the best proof of the succes of this policy: like climbing statistics on deaths, incarcerations and homelessness and poverty.

 “Concerned with the health and welfare of mankind,” the 1961 Single Convention and its U.S. patron mandated “the abolition of drug use that for centuries had been embedded in the social, cultural, and religious traditions of many non-Western states.
 This is inflicted on Mother Earth, other governments and their citizens in a manner reminiscent of colonization: through terror.
-The abrupt termination of age-old social traditions and religious practices - following an outrageously brief transition period of 15 years for opium and 25 years for coca and cannabis - was met with complete incomprehension and total rejection by the affected indigenous peoples.
+The abrupt termination of age-old social traditions and religious practices - following an outrageously brief transition period of 15 years for opium and 25 years for coca and cannabis - was met with consternation and total rejection by the affected indigenous peoples.
 In Bolivia, a country with an indigenous majority governed by criollos (people of Spanish descent, born in Bolivia), the prohibition on traditional coca chewing among its indigenous population led to its radicalization, spearheaded by coca peasant-leader Evo Morales Ayma.
 Under the motto “coca no es cocaína,” Morales led his people to an electoral victory in 2005 and ascended to the presidency in 2006.

 Six years later - and half a century after the adoption of the 1961SC - Bolivia gained the support in 2012 of a qualified majority of 1961SC member states to rejoin the Convention, which it had left a year earlier, through an exemption designed to align the country’s international obligations respectful of its Constitutional mandate, which upholds the coca leaf as part of Bolivia’s cultural legacy.

-The exemption, in this case regarding Bolivia's obligation to abolish traditional coca-chewing among its indigenous populations, was the first of its kind in the history of UN drug control treaties.
+This exemption, in this case regarding Bolivia's obligation to abolish traditional coca-chewing among its indigenous populations, was the first of its kind in the history of UN drug control treaties.
 In response, the United States, upset by this development - although itself benefiting from the so-called ‘Coca-Cola exemption’ - spearheaded a position whereby all G8 countries opposed what they perceived as an “undermining of the treaty’s integrity and its guiding principle of restricting drug trade and use solely to medical and scientific purposes.”
 The required minimum to defeat the reservation - one-third of the 184 members of the treaty body – was not met, however, and the prohibitionist diehards lost the fight.
 It is a plausible assumption that many countries saw the “Coca-Cola” exemption, which authorizes the use of coca as a flavoring for a commercial US product consumed over two billion times a day worldwide, as a greater violation of the treaty integrity than the ardent rescue of a cultural heritage by the local Andean people.

 Bolivia's victory marked a turning point: the beginning of decolonization from the constraints imposed by the 1961SC.
 But, meanwhile, the war continued and the Lie prevailed.